Generic Name: phenylephrine (FEN-il-EF-rin)

 Maintaining blood pressure in certain acute low blood pressure situations.
 It is also used to treat blood vessel failure during shock and low blood pressure or allergic reactions caused by other medications.
-It may also be used to treat painful, prolonged erections (priapism).
+It may also be used for other conditions as determined by your doctor.

 Neo-Synephrine is a vasopressor.
 It works by constricting blood vessels and raising blood pressure.

 Do NOT use Neo-Synephrine if:

 - you are allergic to any ingredient in Neo-Synephrine